ClimateCodeFoundation/ccc-gistemp/readme.txt

 and uncompress it to a local directory ccc-gistemp-test-2009-12-28/.
-This contains input files and result data kindly provided to the ccc-gistemp project by Dr Reto Ruedy of NASA GISS, from an actual run of GISS on 2009-12-28.
+This contains input files and result data kindly provided to the ccc-gistemp project by Dr Reto Ruedy of NASA GISS, from an actual run of GISTEMP at GISS on 2009-12-28.
 Once the tarball is fetched and unpacked, the local ccc-gistemp code will be run on it and the results compared, generating a report in index.html.

 A. REFERENCES